 You can further customize the header generation by creating an

 .options file.
 See documentation for details.

 If you want to perform further development of the nanopb core, or to verify its functionality using your compiler and platform, you'll want to run the test suite.
 The build rules for the test suite are implemented using Scons, so you need to have that installed (ex:

-sudo apt install scons on Ubuntu).
+pip install scons).
 To run the tests:

 cd tests scons